sbc100/webports/README.rst

      $ gclient config https://naclports.googlecode.com/svn/trunk/src

-2. Add a directory to the libraries directory using the name your new package.
+2. Add a directory to the ``ports`` directory using the name your new port.
-   For example: ``libraries/openssl``.
+   For example: ``ports/openssl``.
 3. Add the build.sh script and pkg_info to that directory.
 4. Optionally include the upstream tarball and create a .sha1 checksum file.
    You can do this using ``build_tools/sha1sum.py``.
 Redirect the script output to a .sha1 file so that the build system will find it.
 E.g.::

-     $ sha1sum.py mypkg.tar.gz > libraries/openssl/openssl-0.0.1.sha1
+     $ sha1sum.py mypkg.tar.gz > ports/openssl/openssl-0.0.1.sha1

 5. Optionally include a patch file (nacl.patch).
 See below for the recommended way to generate this patch.